Anthony Battaglia (ice hockey): Career

-Battaglia would remain in the ECHL, but split the 2005–06 season between the Utah Grizzlies and the Augusta Lynx.
+Battaglia remained in the ECHL but split the 2005–06 season between the Utah Grizzlies and the Augusta Lynx.
 Despite the lack of consistency, Battaglia managed to maintain his level of play, and in 72 games for the two teams, scored 54 points.
 Battaglia would again move teams in the off-season, signing for the Columbia Inferno.
-He played well and in 47 games scored 45 points.
-This led to his mid-season move in March 2007 to sign for the EIHL team, the Manchester Phoenix.
-It was Battaglia's first taste of European hockey, but he continued to impress with 13 points in the 13 games he featured in before the season ended.
-Despite impressing, Battaglia returned to North America and re-signed for the Inferno, and once again became an important player for the organization.
-In March 2008, Battaglia was part of a 5 player swap which sent him again to the Augusta Lynx.
-On 4 September 2008 his move to the Mississippi Sea Wolves was confirmed.
+He scored 45 points in 47 games, leading to a mid-season move in March 2007 to the Manchester Phoenix.
+He scored 13 points in the 13 games he was featured in before the season ended.
+Battaglia returned to North America and re-signed for the Inferno, and once again became an important player for the organization.
+In March 2008, Battaglia was part of a five-player swap, which sent him again to the Augusta Lynx.
+On September 4, 2008, his move to the Mississippi Sea Wolves was confirmed.
 For the 2009–10 season, Battaglia played with the Amarillo Gorillas of the Central Hockey League.

 On August 24, 2010, Battaglia signed with the Mississippi RiverKings, to remain in the Central Hockey League.
 After playing in 16 games with the RiverKings to start the 2010–11 season, Battaglia was released and signed with fellow CHL team the Tulsa Oilers on December 24, 2010.
 For the 2011–12 season, Battaglia moved to the Federal Hockey League, playing for the New Jersey Outlaws.
 He followed the franchise to Williamsport, Pennsylvania, for the 2012–13, playing with team until it folded on January 21, 2013.
 He then joined the Huntsville Havoc of the Southern Professional Hockey League.
 Battaglia played in the Federal Hockey League for the Dayton Demonz.

-He finished his hockey days with the Mississippi Surge of the Southern Professional Hockey League when he retired on February 18, 2014.
+He ended his career with the Mississippi Surge of the Southern Professional Hockey League and retired on February 18, 2014.

+After retiring from hockey, Battaglia has operated a bar and worked as a fireman in Raleigh, North Carolina.